-IBM COBOL Interview, Mainframe COBOL Interview Questions and Answers.Can a SEARCH be applied to a table which does not have an INDEX defined?
+IBM COBOL Interview, Mainframe COBOL Interview Questions and Answers.Can you tell me if a SEARCH be applied to a table which does not have an INDEX defined?

-SEARCH ALL - is a binary search & the table must be sorted ( ASCENDING/DESCENDING KEY clause to be used & data loaded in this order) before using SEARCH ALL.
+SEARCH ALL - is a binary search and the table must be sorted ( ASCENDING/DESCENDING KEY clause to be used & data loaded in this order) before using SEARCH ALL.

 A table has two indexes defined.
 Which one will be used by the SEARCH verb?

-Ans: The index named first will be used, by Search.
+Answer : The index named first will be used, by the SEARCH verb..

-The table must be indexed.
+The main requirement is that the table must be indexed.
 There is no need to set the index value.
 Use SEARCH ALL verb

-Ans: First the table is split into two halves and in which half, the item need to be searched is determined.
+Answer : The binary search uses a very simple approach.
+First, the table is split into two halves and in which half, the item need to be searched is determined.
 The half to which the desired item may belong is again divided into two halves and the previous procedure is followed.
 This continues until the item is found.
-SEARCH ALL is efficient for tables larger than 70 items.
+SEARCH ALL is efficient for tables larger than 70 items in a binary search

-What is the difference between a binary search and a sequential search?
+Explain the differences between a binary search and a sequential search?
 What are the pertinent COBOL commands?